-Developer: Kid Publisher: Taxan Released: 1990 Genre: Shooter Platform: NES
+Developer: Kid Publisher: Taxan Released: 1990 Genre: Shooter

 Burai Fighter is a game that I had no preconceived notions of.
 I had never heard of it, nor seen any reviews in gaming magazines at the time.
 But my family bought it on a whim one day and it turned out to be quite the surprise.
 Burai Fighter is unlike any other shooter for the system and a great game.
-That shouldn’t have been so surprising; its developer, KID, low key made some of the best games for the NES and this is another notch in their belt.
+That should not have been so surprising; its developer, KID, low key made some of the best games for the NES and this is another notch in their belt.

 The lame story sees a race of beings known as the Burai unleash a race of cyber demons across the galaxy in a bid for domination.
 Your lone fighter is all that stands between them and world conquest.
-Burai Fighter isn’t quite as obscure as you would think.
+Burai Fighter is not quite as obscure as you would think.
 Not only did it receive a port to the Gameboy it also received a re-release for the Gameboy Color years later.
 Next to S.C.A.T. this is the closest the NES got to receiving a game like Forgotten Worlds and luckily it’s a good one.

 The weapon system in Burai Fighter is pretty extensive.
 There are three main weapons, the ripple, laser, and missiles.
 Each has their strengths and weaknesses: the ripple lacks power but can power through walls, lasers are the strongest but hardest to aim, while missiles occupy a middle ground and detonate on impact.
 You can upgrade each ten (!) times, up to Rank A, at which point they change significantly.
 Even at full power though none of the weapons are too strong.
 Your only defensive option is a rare rotating shield that also destroys enemies but has holes in its defense.
 One last cool option is the cobalt bomb.
 As you destroy enemies they drop gems that fill a meter.
 With enough juice you can activate a screen clearing bomb.
 But if you let it fill all the way you get an extra life.